Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 with different workload sizes ranging from tiny, small, medium to large, and different parallelization models including MPI only, MPI+OpenACC, MPI+OpenMP and MPI+OpenMP with target offloading.
-With the benchmark you can not only compare the performance of different systems, it can also be used to evaluate parallel strategies for applications on a target HPC system (target partition).
+With the benchmark you can not only compare the performance of different systems, it can also be used to evaluate parallel strategies for applications on a target HPC system.
 When you e.g. want to implement an algorithm, port an application to another platform or integrate acceleration into your code, you can determine from which target system and parallelization model your application performance could benefit most, or if deployment and acceleration schemes are even possible on a